 Made Again: A boutique showcasing local artists work including: furniture, jewelry, green beauty, pottery, custom artwork and more.
 Everything is made from upcycled + sustainably sourced materials.
 Gems from vintage stores, wood from train tracks, hand thrown pottery…

 Bird: Grab and go scooters.
 Download the app to see where they are around the city and pay by the hour.
 BYOH (helmet).
+There are also Limes and Uber rentals too.

 Relay Bike Share: There are docks all over the city to help you get from here to there emissions-free!
 BYOH.